Mid-Shaban

-Also known as Laylat al-Bara’ah, Laylat an-Nisf min Sha’ban, and Shab-e-Barat
+Also known as Laylat al-Bara’ah, Laylat an-Nisf min Sha’ban, and Shab-i-Barat

 The Significance of Mid-Sha’ban